Rudolf Pflanz: World War II

 On 5 October 1941, Oberleutnant Ulrich Adrian, the Staffelkapitän (squadron leader) of 1.
 Staffel of JG 2 was killed in action.
 In consequence, Pflanz was appointed Staffelkapitän of 1.
 Staffel in November.

 Oberleutnant Pflanz was appointed Staffelkapitän of 11.
 Staffel of JG 2 in May 1942, a special high-altitude unit equipped with the Bf 109G-1 fitted with pressurized cockpits.
 On 5 June he claimed three Spitfires downed over the Somme.
 On 31 July 1942, Pflanz was shot down and killed in action in his Messerschmitt Bf 109 G-1 (Werknummer 10318—factory number) south of Moncheaux.
 He was succeeded by Oberleutnant Julius Meimberg as commander of 11.
 Staffel.
-At the time, he was fighting Supermarine Spitfires of No. 121 Squadron over Berck-sur-Mer, France.
-Prior to being shot down and killed, he had destroyed one Spitfire.
+His victor may have been Sergeant William P. Kelly, an American pilot with the No. 121 (Eagle) Squadron.
 Pflanz is buried in the Bourdon German war cemetery, on the Somme.

-He was posthumously promoted to the rank of Hauptmann.

 Summary of career

 Aerial victory claims

 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 52 aerial victory claimsall of which claimed on the Western Front.